 In his diary he wrote: I have soka cards frommy Dad.
 That was it.

-Earlier, we had arranged to go to the Palmiet River*.
-Aitch was out, so I told TomTom we should leave a note for Mom to tell her where we we’d gone.
+Earlier, we had arranged to go to the Palmiet River* at the bottom of our road.
+Aitch was out, so I told TomTom we should leave a note for Mom to tell her where we’d gone.

 On my insistence he added some detail: